CMorrison82z/ParallelLua/README.md

 print(returnValues)
 ```

-5) Upon calling "ParallelModule", the function will yield until all of the parameters have been processed.
+5) Upon calling `ParallelModule`, the function will yield until all of the parameters have been processed.
 Internally, we're simply iterating through the array and executing the function using `task.spawn()`.

 ## Example Results